How to Protect Your Floors from Your Christmas Tree in 2026

 Avoid Getting the Container Too Full of Water.

 It is of the utmost importance to ensure that your actual Christmas tree is well hydrated, as a dried tree poses a significant risk of starting a fire.
 Some families ignore watering to prevent spills, but it’s not the best option.
-Be careful not to overwater the tree, as this could result in water running off and damaging your hardwood floors.
+Be careful not to overwater the tree, as this could result in water running off and damaging your solid or engineered hardwood floors.
 The effects of water on hardwood include warping and buckling.
 It can also discolor, causing the finish to peel and chip.
 If some overwatering occurs, wipe it up immediately.
 You may be interested to know some water resistant flooring options we wrote about in our blog.

 Sliding the Tree